SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 - Batch Decorrelation for Active Metric Learning [2020, IJCAI]
 - Maximizing Conditional Entropy for Batch-Mode Active Learning of Perceptual Metrics [2021]

-## One/Few/Zero-shot learning
+## One/Few/Zero-shot learning or Meta-Learning

 One/few-shot learning is to learn a model on a new dataset with one for few available instances.
-AL could be used to select the instances in the new dataset.
+AL could be used to select the instances to build the support set.

+- For one/few-shot learning:
 - Active one-shot learning [2017, Arxiv]
+- A Meta-Learning Approach to One-Step Active-Learning [2017, Arxiv]
+- Learning Algorithms for Active Learning [2017, ICML]
+- Meta-learning for batch mode active learning [2018, ICLR Workshop]
 - Augmented Memory Networks for Streaming-Based Active One-Shot Learning [2019, Arxiv]
 - Active one-shot learning with Prototypical Networks [2019, ESANN]
 - Active one-shot learning by a deep Q-network strategy [2020, Neurocomputing]